nonoroazoro/Tiny-InoReader/README.md

 March 13th, 2014

-- Recode all of the styles.
+- recode all of the styles.
-- Release for the latest version of InoReader.
+- release for the latest version of InoReader.

 ###<a href="#changelog-1.1" id="changelog-1.1">1.1</a>

 October 22th, 2012

-- Adjust the space between each feed.
+- adjust the space between each feed.

 ###<a href="#changelog-1.0" id="changelog-1.0">1.0</a>

 March 5th, 2012

-- First release of Tiny InoReader.
+- first release of Tiny InoReader.